Mama June Posts Pic Of Geno Doak’s New Tattoo Of Dog Taking A Dump & Fans Are Going Nuts

 “A dog pooping.. yup.
 Still keeping it classy I see,” claimed a fourth fan.

 A fifth follower used emoji instead of commenting and posted six poop characters followed by a face with rolling eyes.
-Another fan wondered why anyone would ink their body with a design such as that, and followed their statement by saying one should get something of worth permanently inked into their skin.
+Another fan wondered why anyone would ink their body with a design such as that, and they followed their statement by saying one should get something of worth permanently inked into their skin.